kalinowski-pawel/monorepo-boilerplate/README.md

-# Monorepo Boilerplate
+# Pro-Monorepo Boilerplate

-This boilerplate was created to fast and easy start monorepo application.
+Pro-Monorepo boilerplate was created to fast and easy start monorepo application.

 Project allows creating complex application on frontend and backend, also we can add additional tools.
-For faster developing **Monorepo boilerplate** contains packages :
+For faster developing **Pro-Monorepo boilerplate** contains packages :

 * **client** - allows creating frontend app with **react v17** and **Next.js**
 * **shared** - directory for shared components, integrated with **storybook** and using **materialUI**